News about the health and beauty of the natural world that sustains us.

 Still, despite the cheery weather, there are plenty of things that can go wrong on an outdoor expedition.
 Fortunately, we’ve made a list of the most common issues that campers have while adventuring in the spring.
 With the right amount of preparation, you can avoid them and have an epic adventure, whether you’re getting away for the weekend or spending months in the wild.

 Overpacking is a common mistake among camping newbies.
-Avoid an achy back by packing only what’s essential for a weekend or week away.
-This list typically includes the following:
+Avoid an achy back by packing only what’s essential

 • Tent that’s just big enough to house everyone